 Malala Yousafzai was born in 1997 in Pakistan and grew up in the Swat Valley.
-For many years, the Swat Valley was a very popular vacation spot for tourists.
-The lush valley, with its mountain vistas, is both beautiful and idyllic, making it the perfect spot for a restful vacation and a safe place to raise young children.
+For many years, Swat Valley was a very popular vacation spot for tourists.
+The lush valley, with its mountain vistas, is beautiful and idyllic.
+It is a perfect spot for a restful vacation and a safe place to raise young children.

 Malala attended the nearby school that her father, Ziauddin, founded.
-Malala enjoyed exploring nature and learning at school.
+Malala enjoyed exploring nature.
+She enjoyed learning at school.
 She enjoyed life.
 But things began to change rapidly in 2007 when the Taliban moved in and took control of the valley.

 The Taliban is a Muslim terrorist organization.
-It is a militant group, which means that it has an army that attacks and takes control of towns and cities.
+It is a militant group.
+That means it has an army that attacks and takes control of towns and cities.
 Members of the Taliban have extreme views on how people should live.
-The Taliban won't let people listen to music or have celebrations of any kind.
+They don't let people listen to music.
+They don't let people have celebrations of any kind.
 The Taliban doesn't believe that women or girls are equal to men.
 In fact, they don't believe women should get an education of any kind.
-Wherever the Taliban takes control, it forbids girls to attend school by shutting down-and often destroying-girls' schools.
-Malala couldn't just stand by and do nothing-she believed that all children (both boys and girls) have the right to get an education and go to school.
+Wherever the Taliban takes control, it forbids girls to attend school.
+It shuts down and often destroys-girls' schools.

+Malala didn't think this was fair.
+She believed that all children (both boys and girls) have the right to get an education and to go to school.
 In 2008, 11-year-old Malala gave a speech called, "How dare the Taliban take away my basic right to education?"

-A year later, Malala began blogging for the BBC online, which is a major British news network.
-In her blog, Malala described what it was like to live under the Taliban's rule.
+A year later, Malala began blogging for the BBC online, a British news network.
+She blogged about what it was like to live under the Taliban's rule.
 Malala wrote her blog under the fake name Gul Makai because the Taliban is a very violent and merciless organization.
 If the Taliban found out who was writing the blog, Malala would've been in great danger.
-But later that year, the New York Times featured a short documentary about Malala's fight to protect girls' education in the Swat Valley.
-The documentary publicly revealed Malala's true identity and the Taliban swiftly named her one of its main targets, despite the fact that she was just a young girl.
+But later that year, the New York Times featured a short video about Malala's fight to protect girls' education in the Swat Valley.
+The video revealed that she was really the blogger "Gul Makai."
+The Taliban swiftly named her one of its main targets.

-By 2011, the Pakastani army forced the Taliban out of Swat Valley and Malala and her friends were able to return to school.
+By 2011, the Pakastani army forced the Taliban out of Swat Valley.
+Malala and other girls were able to return to school.
 Less than a year later, disaster happened.